Streaming Codecs for Video and Audio: What Broadcasters Need to Know in 2024

 H.264/AVC

 The most used codec and encoding output used today are H.264 files.
 It is also referred to as Advanced Video Coding (AVC).
-This we developed by Telecommunications Union and the International Organization for Standardization/International Electrotechnical Commission (ISO/IEC) Moving Picture Experts Group.
+This we developed by the Telecommunications Union and the International Organization for Standardization/International Electrotechnical Commission (ISO/IEC) Moving Picture Experts Group.

 H.264 has become so popular because it isn’t just used for streaming; it is used for Blu-ray disks and cable broadcasting.
 This is more than likely due to who developed it.

-Plus, H.264 often works together with AAC audio codec, and can work with .mp4, .mov, .F4v, .3GP, and .ts containers.
+Plus, H.264 often works together with AAC audio codec and can work with .mp4, .mov, .F4v, .3GP, and .ts containers.

-The thing that makes H.264 so popular is that it can be used on virtually any device – any browser, any device – can play H.264 videos.
+The thing that makes H.264 so popular is that it can be used on virtually any device – any browser, any device – and can play H.264 videos.
 It is widely supported, and publishers know how to use it.

 According to Bitmovin’s 2022 Video Developer report, over 91% of those who took the survey use H.264.

-The downside to this is that it doesn’t work well with 4K video or with HDR content.
+The downside to this is that it doesn’t work well with 4K video or HDR content.
 It works well with low-latency streaming.
 It is commonly used with HTTP-based and WebRTC-based applications.
 This format has been around the longest and looks to stay that way for a while, as it can work with virtually any device.

 V9P